tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/supervised-learning-101.md

 ## What is Supervised Learning?

-Supervised Learning involves training a model on a labeled dataset, which means that each input variable in the training sample is paired with an answer key.
-The model learns by comparing its own predicted output with the true answers that are given, and adjusts itself to minimize errors.
+Supervised Learning involves training a model on a labeled dataset, which means that each observation (e.g., customer) in the training sample is "tagged" with a particular outcome (e.g., "buy").
+The model learns by comparing its own predicted output with the true labels that are given, and adjusts itself to minimize errors.
 By doing this, it improves its prediction abilities over time, with the goal of accurately generalizing previously unknown data.

 There are two types of algorithms: